 There is nothing like fall in the Smoky Mountains!
-With over 100 species of native trees, the Smokies offer some of the most spectacular fall colors you’ll ever see.
-In fact, Gatlinburg, TN was recently named one of the top ten autumn destinations in North America.
-This time of year is especially popular because of the Smoky Mountains fall foliage, and you may be wondering about where you should go to see the incredible color changes.
+With over 100 species of native trees, the national park offers some of the most spectacular Smoky Mountain fall colors you’ll ever see.
+In fact, Gatlinburg, TN was named one of the top 10 autumn destinations in North America.
+This time of year is especially popular because of the Smoky Mountains fall foliage, and you may be wondering where you should go to see the incredible color changes.
 To help you make the most of your next vacation, we’ve put together a guide to everything you need to know about the fall foliage in the Smoky Mountains.

 Why the Leaves Change Color

 While the changing of the leaves has an almost magical quality to it, it is science, not magic, that explains what causes the beautiful Smoky Mountains fall foliage.
 During the spring and summer, the leaves are green because of photosynthesis, the process in which plants turn energy from the sun into “food.”
 As part of photosynthesis, a pigment called chlorophyll absorbs light and gives the leaves their green coloring.

 When the days start to get shorter in the fall, trees aren’t able to absorb as much sunlight.
 This slowing of photosynthesis ultimately destroys the leaves’ chlorophyll and allows other pigments to shine through.
 In the Smoky Mountains, the fall brings a gorgeous variety of red, yellow, and orange leaves.

 The Best Time to See the Fall Foliage in the Smoky Mountains

-According to the experts, the fall colors in the Smokies will be at their best in high elevations around mid-October.
+According to the experts, the Smoky Mountain fall colors will be at their best in high elevations around mid-October.
 Then, about a week later, the trees in the lower elevations will show off their most vibrant colors.
 The autumn foliage typically sticks around into early-mid November.

 Guide to Spotting Trees Based on Their Fall Leaves